hathora/ci/README.md

 - *appId* being passed into `hathora build` will now be ignored - it can safely be removed

-### Hathora CLI v 0.x.x
+### Hathora CLI v0.1.13

-Hathora CLI v0.x.x is no longer compatible with builds and application deployments created via the Hathora UI Console.
+Hathora CLI v0.1.13 is no longer compatible with builds and application deployments created via the Hathora UI Console.

 ## Docs